konczyk/percolation/README.md

 Estimate the value of the percolation threshold via Monte Carlo simulation.

-## Model
+## Goal
-- Percolation system represented by a grid of sites, with each site either open or blocked (default)
-- A full site is an open site that can be connected to an open site in the top row
-- System percolates when there is a full site in the bottom row of the grid
+Design a percolation system represented by a grid of sites, with each site either open or blocked (default).
+A full site is an open site that can be connected to an open site in the top row.
+System percolates when there is a full site in the bottom row of the grid.

 ## Implementation constraints
 - Fixed public API for `QuickUnion`, `Percolation` and `PercolationStats`
-- `Percolation` constructor should take time proportional to n<sup>2</sup> and all its other methods should take constant time plus constant number of calls to `QuickUnion`
 - `QuickUnion`, `Percolation` and `PercolationStats` should not call library functions except those in `java.lang` and `java.util.Random`

+## Performance requirements
+- `Percolation` constructor should take time proportional to n<sup>2</sup> and all its other methods should take constant time plus constant number of calls to `QuickUnion` methods

-## Examples
+## Sample clients

 Build project:

     $ ./gradlew assemble

+Quick Union client options:

+    $ java -cp build/libs/percolation.jar QuickUnionClient -h

 Quick Union with 100000 nodes and 200000 random connections: